 The Beloit Brewers franchise was founded in Beloit and later would undergo a name change and become the Beloit Snappers in 1994.
 The Snappers were affiliated with the Milwaukee Brewers between 1982 and 2004, and then with the Minnesota Twins between 2005 and 2012.
 They are now the Class A affiliate of the Oakland Athletics.
 The Beloit Snappers are 1 of only 160 affiliated Minor League Baseball (MiLB) teams in North America and one of only two in the state of Wisconsin (the other being in Appleton).

 Civic and business leaders focused on community development formed Beloit 2000.
-The main project focused on revitalizing the river front, the results of which include Riverside Park, a children’s playground, a 3.5-mile paved trail, two new bridges, an indoor community center, and more.
+The main project focused on revitalizing the river front.
+As a result, Riverside Park, complete with a children’s playground, a 3.5-mile paved trail, two new bridges, and an indoor community center became a popular spot in town.
 In 2004, the organization was renamed Beloit 2020.
 The City Center Plan – Beloit 2020’s development strategy – aims to renew and further develop the historic core of Beloit.
-As part of the plan, the former Wisconsin Power & Light Building at 500 Public Avenue is being further renovated to house the 34-room Hotel Goodwin and the European-themed Velvet Buffalo Café.
+As part of the plan, the former Wisconsin Power & Light Building at 500 Public Avenue has been renovated to house the 34-room Hotel Goodwin and the European-themed Velvet Buffalo Café.

 Beloit Corporation closed its doors and filed bankruptcy.
 It was previously known as Merrill and Houston Iron Works and later – Beloit Iron Works.